SovereignCloudStack/scs-health-monitor/docs/overview.md

 APPEND_TIMESTAMP_TO_BATCH_NAME: true
 ```

-This *env.yaml* file must be placed in the root of the repository.
-This is where you should be also issuing all the *behave <...>* commands to execute the test scenarios.
+This `env.yaml` file must be placed in the root of the repository.
+This is where you should be also issuing all the `behave` commands to execute the test scenarios.

 ## Collaborators
 - Piotr Bigos [@piobig2871](https://github.com/piobig2871)